dburgener/cascade/doc/TE.md

 built in function, which has the following prototypes:

 ```
-fn resource_transition(resource target, source domain, resource parent_dir, class obj_class);
+fn resource_transition(resource default, source domain, resource parent, class obj_class);
-fn resource_transition(resource target, source domain, resource parent_dir, [class] obj_classes);
+fn resource_transition(resource default, source domain, resource parent, [class] obj_classes);
 ```

-The target field is first so that it can be passed in when called as a member function from resources.
+The default field is first so that it can be passed in when called as a member function from resources.

+TODO: Named resource transitions

 TODO: File context labeling